AustinGil/presentations/make-div.md

 ---

-# Start with a little bit of magic
+# Start with a bit of magic

 What's the first thing you do before you start writing code?

 <v-clicks>

-Open terminal & recite the magical incantation: `npm run dev` (or some other spell)
+Open terminal & recite the magical incantation (e.g. `npm run dev`)

 That starts a local dev server for working on the project.
 </v-clicks>